vansunnie/GuitarsForRent/README.md

 ### Menu:
-In the main menu the user can choose 1 out of 4 options, the first 3 will redirect the user to submenus, and the last one is to finish the program.
+In the main menu the user can choose 1 out of 4 options, the first 3 will redirect the user to submenus, and the last one is to exit the program.

 <img src="https://user-images.githubusercontent.com/45792504/114725779-14a73380-9d3d-11eb-8520-a95b06fb14fb.PNG" width="200"  />